 What is an airway obstruction?

 An airway obstruction is a blockage in any part of the airway.
-The airway is a complex system of tubes that conveys inhaled air from your nose and mouth into your lungs.
+The airway is a complex system of tubes that transmits inhaled air from your nose and mouth into your lungs.
 An obstruction may partially or totally prevent air from getting into your lungs.

-Some airway obstructions are minor, while others are life-threatening emergencies that require immediate medical attention.
+Some airway obstructions are minor, while others are life threatening emergencies that require immediate medical attention.

 The types of airway obstructions are classified based on where the obstruction occurs and how much it blocks: